Apostolic Nunciature to the Federated States of Micronesia

 The Apostolic Nunciature to the Federated States of Micronesia is an ecclesiastical office of the Catholic Church in the Federated States of Micronesia.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
-The nuncio resides in Wellington, New Zealand.
+The title Apostolic Nuncio to the Federated States of Micronesia is held by the prelate appointed Apostolic Nuncio to New Zealand; he resides in Wellington, New Zealand.

 Pope John Paul II established the Nunciature to Micronesia on 26 January 1994.